 Application deadline November 29, 2021, 12pm: for a one or two-semester-long stay abroad set to begin the following winter semester.

 The number of free exchange places for summer semester 2021 cannot be announced until the end of May due to postponements caused by the current health situation.

 Twice a year the International Office conducts an application process for exchange placements available in collaboration with partner universities outside of Europe.
-Applications can only be submitted via the application portal by December 13 or August 2.
+Applications can only be submitted via the application portal.

-You can apply for up to four different host universities.
-To be considered for a PROMOS Study or Internship Abroad Scholarship you must apply separately.
+Please note that in order to be considered for a PROMOS Study or Internship Abroad Scholarship you must apply separately.
 Please refer to the respective website for details.
 Information about other scholarships and funding opportunities and their application procedures and be found on our Financing Your Studies Abroad page.

 Your Application Documents